Jdbye/DropboxDirectLinks/README.md

 I won't provide a build of this.

-You shouldn't download a prebuilt version of anything that modifies your clipboard contents without asking you.
+You shouldn't download a prebuilt version of anything not well known that modifies your clipboard contents without asking you.

 I shouldn't need to explain why.
 And if you don't know why, don't download this repo.